dbsousa01/scdtr/README.md

 # SCDTR

-Project to Distributed Real Time Control Systems
+Project to a Distributed Real Time Control Systems course